-REBECCA COVERT (Founding Director; Autism & Education Consultant) worked as a theatre arts/music teaching artist for over 16 years, primarily for Pittsburgh Cultural Trust Education Center/Gateway to the Arts, Pittsburgh Filmmakers/Pittsburgh Center for the Arts, and the PA Council on the Arts.
+Rebecca Covert (Co-Founder/Autism & Education Consultant) worked as a theatre arts/music teaching artist for over 16 years, primarily for Pittsburgh Cultural Trust Education Center/Gateway to the Arts, Pittsburgh Filmmakers/Pittsburgh Center for the Arts, and the PA Council on the Arts.
 She crafts student workshops (PreK-8) that fuse arts integration strategies and interdisciplinary storytelling with curricular instruction.
 Rebecca leads professional development workshops for educators and artists statewide on residency planning, storytelling strategies, and arts engagement for Autistic students.
 A proud mother of an Autistic child, she founded the Firefly Arts Project to provide families with Autistic children a safe place to build community through multidisciplinary arts programming.
 Rebecca also consults with cultural organizations, education institutions, and family providers, offering sensitivity training and site-specific strategies for sensory-friendly events and devising original creative works.
-Clients include: The Pittsburgh Cultural Trust (EQT Children’s Festival), Off the Wall Productions, Bricolage Production Company, Yes You Can Dance, The Mattress Factory, and Prime Stage Theatre.
-She holds a M.S. in elementary education from Duquesne University.
+Clients include The Pittsburgh Cultural Trust (EQT Children’s Festival), Off the Wall Productions, Bricolage Production Company, Yes You Can Dance, The Mattress Factory, and Prime Stage Theatre.
+She holds an M.S. in elementary education from Duquesne University.

-STEPHEN SANTA (Co-Founder/Artistic Director) is a director, actor, and teaching artist based in Pittsburgh, Pa.
+Stephen Santa (Co-Founder) is a director, actor, and teaching artist based in Pittsburgh.
 He staged over 30 productions, ranging from shows in educational settings to professional productions seen around the country.
-He was the assistant director of the Flashdance National Tour, the North American premiere of The Monster in the Hall and POP!
-A new musical starring Anthony Rapp at CITY Theatre, respectively.
-In New York, he directed concerts workshops of UNCHARTED: The Music of Anna K. Jacobs and TEETH a New Musical.
-Both were performed at the famed Ars Nova Theatre.
-In 2013, he was named one of the top directors in Pittsburgh by CBS Local On-line.
-Since 2008, Stephen served as a teaching artist for The Pittsburgh CLO Creative Vision Program which aims to build self-confidence, empower self-expression and model positive behavior for elementary and middle school students while engaging them in musical theater disciplines.
-In addition, for 15 summers Stephen worked as the Music Director for Camp AIM a YMCA of Greater Pittsburgh Summer Camp for children and young adults who have physical, cognitive, emotional, social, and communication challenges.
+His productions of Hedwig and the Angry Inch and Avenue Q were named Best Local Stage Productions by the Pittsburgh City Paper for 2018 and 2019.
+He was the assistant director of the Flashdance National Tour, the North American premiere of The Monster in the Hall, and POP!
+A new musical choreographed by Billy Porter at CITY Theatre, respectively.
+In New York, he directed Abduction at NYMF, and concert workshops of UNCHARTED: The Music of Anna K. Jacobs and TEETH a New Musical both were performed at the famed Ars Nova Theatre.
+His critically acclaimed production of Dani Girl a New Musical traveled to the Edinburgh Festival Fringe in Scotland where it received multiple five-star reviews.
+In 2013, he was named one of the top directors in Pittsburgh by CBS Local Online.
+For over 10 years, Stephen served as a teaching artist for The Pittsburgh CLO Creative Vision Program which aims to build self-confidence, empower self-expression, and model positive behavior for elementary and middle school students while engaging them in musical theater disciplines.
+In addition, for 18 summers Stephen worked as the Music Director for Camp AIM a YMCA of Greater Pittsburgh Summer Camp for children and young adults with physical, cognitive, emotional, social, and communication challenges.
 He shares his passion and experience in the arts with over 1,500 students every year.
 Stephen is a member of Actors’ Equity Association and The Stage Directors and Choreographers Society.
-Please visit:
+Please visit: www.stephensanta.com